Bulking up in the gym has its benefits — strength, improved body composition and bragging rights, to name a few.

 Be Patient and Realistic

 Ultimately, how slim you can get your legs amounts to body type.
 If you're naturally bulky, don't expect miracles.
-Stick to your your diet and exercise plan, and you will start to see a slimmer profile in the mirror.
+Stick to your diet and exercise plan, and you will start to see a slimmer profile in the mirror.
 You might even get to put on that pair of skinny jeans hiding in your closet.